Trump Ends Family Separations by Ordering Family Detentions

 Instead, the new order commands that children be incarcerated right along with their parents and instructs federal agencies to work with the Department of Homeland Security to make available or build facilities for detaining all these families.
 And since perpetual detention of kids violates a 1997 federal court consent decree (the so-called Flores Settlement) limiting such detentions — in practice, to 20 days — the order tells the Justice Department to ask the courts to change the rules.

 This approach is aimed at letting Trump have his nativist cake and eat it, too, while disclaiming responsibility for kids in cages, alone or with their parents.
-In the likely event that the courts will continue to place restrictions on the length and conditions of detention for children, Trump can continue to claim this is all Congress’ doing and that only Congress can fix the problem — preferably through a comprehensive immigration bill that gives the president his border wall and his big changes in legal immigration policies.
+In the likely event that the courts will continue to place restrictions on the length and conditions of detention for children, Trump can continue to claim this is all Congress’s doing and that only Congress can fix the problem — preferably through a comprehensive immigration bill that gives the president his border wall and his big changes in legal immigration policies.
 In effect, Trump has switched from holding children hostage to congressional action to holding entire families hostage instead.

+Worse yet, it appears the administration isn’t going to do anything about reuniting the families it has already separated:

-So in the very narrowest sense Trump is complying with demands that he end family separations at the border, but only by way of creating the equally large problem of large-scale family detentions at the border, and ignoring the more obvious option of abandoning the whole “zero-tolerance” posture until such time as the system can be overhauled.
+So in the very narrowest sense Trump is complying with demands that he end (but not mend!) family separations at the border.
+He is nonetheless creating the equally fraught problem of large-scale family detentions at the border, and ignoring the more obvious option of abandoning the whole “zero tolerance” posture until such time as the system can be overhauled.
 The president’s allies will try to sell us on his compassion for kids and his extreme flexibility in modifying his administration’s procedures without, of course, giving up its devotion to The Law.
-The real question is whether the sights and sounds from the border that turned the cruel Trump/Sessions policy into a political disaster will get that much better now that children are no longer suffering on their own.
+The real question is whether the sights and sounds from the border that turned the cruel Trump-Sessions policy into a political disaster will get that much better now that children are no longer suffering on their own.